punkave/eslint-config-punkave/README.md

 ## Install

-This module is standard in all P'unk Avenue apostrophe projects.
+This module is standard in all P'unk Avenue [ApostropheCMS](https://apostrophecms.org) projects.
 It provides warnings of potential bugs and errors in your code.
-It is recommended for developers of all skill levels working with Apostrophe.
+It is recommended for developers of all skill levels working with ApostropheCMS.

 In the project root directory run: